brendanhay/brendanhay.github.io/_posts/2015-10-24-gogol-comprehensive-haskell-google-client.md

   - Haskell
 ---

-As a continuation of my master plan to erode legitimate reasons for rejection of infrastructure in languages like Haskell (due to say, library availability), I'm pleased to announce the initial release of `gogol` - a Haskell suite of libraries for interacting with the publicly available Google Service APIs.
+As a continuation of my master plan to erode legitimate reasons for management rejection of languages like Haskell (due to say, library availability), I'm pleased to announce the initial release of `gogol` - a Haskell suite of libraries for interacting with the publicly available Google Service APIs.
 These libraries are generated from the Google [Discovery Service](https://developers.google.com/discovery/)